Greece: Energy

 Electricity production is dominated by the state-owned Public Power Corporation (known by its acronym ΔΕΗ, transliterated as DEI), which supplied 75% of electricity in 2021.
 Some of DEI's output is generated using lignite.
 Renewable energy in Greece accounted for 46% of Greece's electricity in 2022, a rise from the 11% in 2011.
 Wind power accounts for 22%, solar power 14%, hydropower 9%, and natural gas 38%.
 Independent companies' energy production has increased.
 Greece does not have any nuclear power plants.
+During the 2nd Nuclear Energy Summit in Paris, Kyriakos Mitsotakis announced that Greece will begin exploring the possibility of using nuclear energy, especially Small Modular Reactors (SMRs), as part of its future energy mix.

 Maritime

 The shipping industry has been a key element of economic activity since ancient times.
 Shipping remains one of the country's most important industries, accounting for 5% of GDP and employing about 160,000 people (4% of the workforce).

 The Greek Merchant Navy is the largest in the world at 18% of global capacity.
 The merchant fleet ranks first in tonnage (384 million dwt), 2nd in number of ships (at 4,870), first in tankers and dry bulk carriers, fourth in the number of containers, and fifth in other ships.
 The number of ships flying a Greek flag (includes non-Greek fleets) is 1,517, or 5% of the world's tonnage (ranked fifth globally).
 Today's fleet is smaller than an all-time high of 5,000 ships in the late 1970s.
 During the 1960s, the Greek fleet nearly doubled, through the investment undertaken by the shipping magnates, Aristotle Onassis and Stavros Niarchos.
 The modern Greek maritime industry was formed after World War II when Greek shipping businessmen were able to amass surplus ships sold by the U.S. government through the Ship Sales Act of the 1940s.

 Greece has a significant shipbuilding and ship maintenance industry.
 The six shipyards around the port of Piraeus are among the largest in Europe.
 Greece has become a leader in the construction and maintenance of luxury yachts.